-Schools wishing to implement a blended learning model for the 2020-2021 school year must submit a blended learning declaration form no later than November 1, 2020.
+Schools wishing to implement a blended education delivery model for the 2020-2021 school year must submit a blended learning declaration form no later than November 1, 2020.
 Forms must be submitted in the manner described below:

 - Any community school established under ORC 3314 must work with its sponsor to complete and submit a Blending Learning Declaration through Epicenter.
 The contract between the governing authority and sponsor must include all requirements in ORC 3314.03(A)(29) [see above].